nytafar/woocommerce-rich-attribute-suite/README.md

 - **Translatable**: Fully compatible with WPML/Polylang, matches content by slug per language
 - **Variation-level Access**: Fetch region/smak on a product variation using linked attribute page
 - **Performance-optimized**: All lookups cacheable using wp_cache_get() for high-scale environments
+- **Variation Description Fallback**: Automatically use attribute term descriptions when variation descriptions are empty
+- **Mix and Match Support**: Extends description fallback to WooCommerce Mix and Match products

 ## 🔧 Technical Design